-Ubaka, who averaged 25 points, 7 assists and 6 rebounds this last season at Oakland High, went head-to-head against another highly-regarded UCLA recruit, Marcus Williams of Crenshaw/Oak Hill, in a semi-final game of the tournament, with really neither showing a clear-cut advantage in the game.
+Ubaka, who averaged 25 points, 7 assists and 6 rebounds this last season at Oakland High, went head-to-head against another highly-regarded point guard, Marcus Williams of Crenshaw, in a semi-final game of the tournament, with really neither showing a clear-cut advantage in the game.

 When asked if Ubaka currently had a favorite, he responded, "No, but Cal is showing me a lot of love."
 He then went on to say he was also interested in UCLA (who he reiterated was his childhood favorite.
 "With the O'Bannons and Bailey"), USC, Gonzaga, Tennessee and San Diego State, but hadn't really yet heard from too many schools nationally.